Dennis14e/node-red-docker/README.md

 This project describes some of the many ways Node-RED can be run under Docker and has support for multiple architectures (amd64, arm32v6*, arm32v7, arm64v8 and s390x - *there is no arm32v6 build for Debian Buster based images).
 Some basic familiarity with Docker and the [Docker Command Line](https://docs.docker.com/engine/reference/commandline/cli/) is assumed.

-**Note**: In version 1.2 we removed the named VOLUME from the build.
-It should not affect many users - but the details are [here](volumechanges.md).

-As of Node-RED 1.0 this project provides the build for the `dennis14e/node-red` container on [Docker Hub](https://hub.docker.com/r/dennis14e/node-red/).

-Previous 0.20.x versions are still available at https://hub.docker.com/r/nodered/node-red-docker.

 ## Quick Start
 To run in Docker in its simplest form just run: